SwarmArch/chronos/README.md

 Getting started - A tutorial on configuring and running sssp.
 =============================================================

+Chronos depends on the [Amazon AWS EC2 Hardware and Software Development kit](https://github.com/aws/aws-fpga).
+The install.sh script would automatically clone this repo and perform other necessary configurations.

 * Step 1: Configure number of tiles and other queue sizes in design/config.sv